codingbbq/codingbbq.github.io/_posts/2019-04-30-Think-Python-By-Allen-Downey.markdown

 - In some contexts, like a return statement, it is syntactically simpler to create a tuple than a list.
 In other contexts, you might prefer a list.
 - If you want to use a sequence as a dictionary key, you have to use an immutable type like a tuple or string.
-- If you are passing a sequence as an argument to a function, using tuples reduces the potential for unexpected behavior due to aliasing.
+- If you are passing a sequence as an argument to a function, using tuples reduces the potential for unexpected behaviour due to aliasing.

 #### Formatters